Margaret Mortimer, Baroness Berkeley: Marriage and death

-Their eldest son Maurice married Elizabeth le Despenser, despite the fact that it had been his grandfather Roger Mortimer that was namely responsible for the execution of Elizabeth's father Hugh le Despenser in 1326.

 Later life

 After her father's fall from power in 1322, Margaret was arrested.
-In 1324, she was sent to Sholdham Priory.
+In 1324, she was sent to Shouldham Priory.
 Her marriage to Berkeley was confirmed, and her offspring declared legitimate by Pope John XXII in 1329.

 Margaret died on 5 May 1337.
 She was buried at St. Augustine's Abbey, Bristol, Gloucestershire.
 After her death, her husband married again to Catherine born Clivedon.